yazdipour/text-to-sql-seoss-t5/README.md

 The model will be trained on the Spider dataset by default.

-To run it on Datasaur, change in configs/train.json the field 'model-name-or-path' to 'datasaur'
+To run it on seoss, change in configs/train.json the field 'model-name-or-path' to 'seoss'

 To enable Foreign Keys Serialization, set in the same config file to 'schema_serialization_with_foreign_keys' to true